cakephp/docs/source/developing-with-cakephp/vendor-packages.rst

 Support for vendor assets have been removed for 1.3.
 It is recommended that you take any vendor assets you have and repackage them into plugins.
-See :doc:`/developing-with-cakephp/plugins/plugin-assets` for more information.
+See :ref:`plugin-assets` for more information.